 XML sounds scary.
 Stuff that begins with the letter X usually does — there’s a reason they didn’t call it “The C Files.”
 But basically, XML is a language that lets you categorize Web content — just about any kind of Web content — in a way that anyone can understand.
 Rather than using HTML tags, which declare that “this word is in italics,” or “this sentence is in Helvetica, and it’s bold,” XML tags let you say, “here’s a summary of what’s in this document,” “here’s the body of the document itself,” and even “here are some categories this document fits in.”

-There are two big reasons why XML is so important that even marketing-conscious bigwigs like the duly-designated representatives of Macromedia, Quark, and Adobe who appeared at Seybold’s keynote address spent time pumping it: it makes it easy to publish lots of pages quickly, and it makes it easy to transfer your information to other folks who wants to use it on
+There are two big reasons why XML is so important that even marketing-conscious bigwigs like the duly-designated representatives of Macromedia, Quark, and Adobe who appeared at Seybold’s keynote address spent time pumping it: it makes it easy to publish lots of pages quickly, and it makes it easy to transfer your information to other folks who wants to use it on their sites.

 The ascendence of XML is cool, but it does point out just how much the Web has changed.
 XML is, for better or worse, a container.
 It’s not a Web page — it’s a piece of tupperware inside which is some stuff that’s meant for the Web.
 To get it to the Web, you’ve got to process that XML — and that means a complicated system of pushing XML data through template files and eventually generating HTML files.

 Once you’ve got lots of files in a database-driven publishing system, you can do things like set up your site’s home page to automatically display the five most-recent stories in the top-left corner (including a headline and a brief blurb about the story), plus top stories in a particular category in the top-right corner.
 You can automatically generate a list of stories that are related to the current story that’s being viewed.
 You can, depending on your time and resources, do all this and much more.